Curriculum Intent Statements

 - Embed Christian values of love, respect, friendship, honesty, forgiveness, hope and courage

-- Encourage outdoor learning
+- Utilise the opportunities that outdoor learning offers

 Staff have worked together to carefully map out the full curriculum and have devised effective tracking systems to make sure there is clear progression for all and that we have high expectations for children’s achievements in all subjects.